-A Barber is one of the oldest professions in the UK and whilst a Barbers Shop is now widely regarded as a hairdressing salon specialising in Men’s hair, its historical insurance risk would have previously looked very different.
+A Barber is one of the oldest professions in the UK and while a Barbers Shop is now widely regarded as a hairdressing salon specialising in Men’s hair, its historical insurance risk would have previously looked very different.

-Barbers were previously known as “barber surgeons”, carrying out surgery and dentistry as well as cutting and triming facial hair.
+Barbers were previously known as “barber surgeons”, carrying out surgery and dentistry as well as cutting and trimming facial hair.
 I’m not sure the current Hairdressing Insurance policies would look to cover teeth being pulled from the barber’s chair, but it would certainly be a talking point!

 However, a Barbers Shop Insurance package can be tailored to provide cover for all of the key requirements for a modern day barbers’ business under one roof.

 Property, Contents and Stock

 If you own the freehold of your shop premises, you will generally need to insure the buildings (bricks and mortar) of the property against perils such as fire, theft, flood and subsidence.
 Other typical areas of the property you should look to cover will include your business contents and stock such as hair products or accessories.

 Property cover can be extended to cover business interruption, which provides reimbursement of lost profits and fixed costs following an insured loss, such as a fire or flood, whereby the barbershop cannot trade, or trade is reduced.GET A QUOTE

 Public Liability Insurance provides protection against your legal liabilities from injury or damage to property following the actions of you or one of your employees.
 For example, a customer slips on a wet floor and breaks their arm and seeks compensation for your business.